ndgigliotti/white-background-removal/README.md

 # white-background-removal

-A CLI tool for removing white backgrounds from images.
+A CLI tool for erasing white backgrounds from images.

 Replace white backgrounds with transparency while optionally ignoring holes in the foreground object.